felipemendes/nodejs_api/README.md

 ```

 ## Usage
+Start with `yarn start` or `npm start`.

-To automatically restart the application when files get changed run with [nodemon](https://github.com/remy/nodemon).
+To automatically restart the application when files get changed just run with [nodemon](https://github.com/remy/nodemon).

 ```
 $ nodemon